Community Pre-K Toolkit

-Next, set an actionable timeline for getting to “pre-k for all” in your community.
 How many years will it take to reach your access goal, and how many additional First Class Pre-K classroom grants can your community reasonably apply for each year?
 Discuss how you want the classrooms distributed in a mixed delivery system to maximize parent choice (First Class Pre-K can be provided in public schools, child care settings, nonprofit community programs, Head Start and other settings).
-Do you want to prioritize areas of high need in your community (for example, do you want to target "failing" schools and their surrounding neighborhoods, or public housing developments)?
-Develop a plan with your stakeholders for how many classrooms to add each year, in which settings and locations, and start mapping out strategies for reaching your goals.

 3. Get to work!

-- Identify additional sources of funding: all types of providers may need help with startup or quality improvement costs before applying for Alabama First Class Pre-K grants from the state.
+- Identify additional sources of funding: All types of providers may need help with startup or quality improvement costs before applying for Alabama First Class Pre-K grants from the state.
 And, your local providers may also need help raising and sustaining the local matching funds (25 percent) required for First Class Pre-K grants.
-This can be particularly challenging for cash-strapped local school systems that need to identify matching funds for a large number of First Class Pre-K classrooms.
 Once you have determined the need (and set a goal) for local pre-k funding, ask local businesses, private foundations, and your city council or county commission to chip in.
 Or, as the Birmingham School Board did, you can even take the matter to the ballot box to ask voters to approve additional revenue.

 Examples of Community Pre-K Initiatives